Another Roma boy dies in police chase, marking grim pattern in Greece

 The incident

-During the fateful car chase, officers pursued the car Michalopoulos was driving on a road outside of Thebes.
+During the car chase, officers pursued the car Michalopoulos was driving on a road outside of Thebes.

 Michalopoulos’s brother and two other teenagers were passengers.